QsDev/ddos-tool-csharp/README.md

-# DDOS-Tool-CSharp
+# DDOS Tool C#

-Commandline DDOS Tool written in C#
+Commandline DDOS Tool written in C#.
 <br>
-All credits go to Stefan Damen
+V1.0 Has been created by Stefan Damen.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for testing purposes.